 Always dry clean the entire slipcover for uniform results.
 Close all zippers and Velcro closures prior to cleaning.
 Some fading and loss of sizing is to be expected.

-All fabric will fade over time, although how fast this occurs is largely determined by the material content, color and the amount of direct sunlight to which the piece is exposed.
-Cotton fabrics and primary colors show fading the fastest.
-Always avoid placing your furniture in direct sunlight, as fading is not covered under the manufacturers’ warranties.
+All fabric will fade over time, although how fast this occurs is largely determined by the material content, color, and the amount of direct sunlight to which the piece is exposed.
+Cotton fabrics and primary colors fade the fastest.
+Avoid placing your furniture in direct sunlight as fading is not covered under manufacturer warranties.

-Fabric pilling is normal.
-Pilling can be controlled through the use of a fabric shaver; available at most fabric shops.
+Fabric pilling is normal, but you can manage it using a fabric shaver, available at most fabric shops.
 Pilling will eventually cease over time if maintained through shaving.
-Shaving does not affect the fabrics performance or longevity.
+Shaving does not affect the fabric's performance or longevity.

 Variation in color, especially on natural fabrics (cotton), is to be expected.
 That’s why it’s recommended to purchase all pieces of a collection at the same time.
 Shading and crushing of fabrics like chenille, velvet, or micro fiber is also to be expected.